 number of bins.
 A Number of Bins specification has an effect

 only when the value of Group By is

 For more information on interpreting and customizing histograms, see Generate and Customize Feature Histograms.

-Classification Ranking— Select a classification ranking algorithm to apply
+Supervised Ranking— Select supervised classification ranking method to apply

-Select a classification ranking technique to assess how effectively each feature separates data with different condition labels.
-If you have already ranked your features, you can rank again with a different technique and display the resulting rankings together.
-Each technique uses a different statistical method.
+Select a supervised classification ranking method to assess how effectively each feature separates data with different condition labels.
+If you have already ranked your features, you can rank again with a different method and display the resulting rankings together.
+Each method uses a different statistical approach.

 The menu differentiates between two-class and multiclass ranking methods.

 Two-Class Methods — Use when your condition variable (CV) has only two labels,